SciRooPlot/SciRooPlot/README.md

 The user needs to write an application that defines and saves the required plots (for inspiration see to app/MultDepSpec/).
 This app can be added in the CMakeList.txt file (similar to the apps "plot" and "create" already specified there).
 The framework ships with a simple command-line program that lets you easily generate plots from the files created by the user app.
+If you source the .plottingrc in your .bashrc this program can be used from everywhere.
-For usage details and available options see ./plot --help.
+For usage details and available options see plot --help.

 To generate the documenation run: